Welcome to CU Scarborough

 We are legally bound by Student Loans Company regulations and have to follow these to ensure funding for our students.
 For students to receive full funding for their course, they must follow the rules stated above or self-fund the entire course.

-- Counselling, Early Years, Engineering, Primary Education & Science programmes £7,329 full-time per year
+- Acting, Counselling, Early Years, Engineering, Health & Primary Education programmes £7,500 full-time per year

 Please note, the fees stated are per annum and subject to annual increase.